dhkts1/Python-Starting-Project/docs/getting-started.md

 1. Open the project in Cursor
 2. Cursor will automatically use the project's settings and extensions
+3. Enable AI features in Cursor settings, MCP, YOLO MODE, etc.
+4. Install ALL the extensions of the project
+5. Use AI features to help with code completion, refactoring, and documentation. especially the agent. mnj
-3. Use AI features to help with code completion, refactoring, and documentation
+6. Use AI features to help with code completion, refactoring, and documentation

 ## Next Steps